pyvec/naucse_render/README.md

   and supporting files.

 * API version 0.3
+  * A course may have information about "edit info", specifying where the course's sources can be edited.
+(This is only set when compiling courses; in other cases the caller should know ehrer the code lives.)

 * The `slug` is now optional; if not given (or given as the empty string), the data is loaded from `course.yml` rather than a file in